DFE-Digital/standards-manual-design-history/app/posts/2022-08-17-introducing-the-standards-manual.md

 ---
-title: Introducing the Service Standard manual
+title: Introducing Apply the Service Standard in DfE
-description: This introduces the manual, what it is and what it contains.
+description: This introduces the service, what it is and what it contains.
 date: 2022-08-17
 screenshots:
   items: